Creation and Contingency

 That is to say, a non-virtual universe cannot spring into being, no matter how short is the increment of time observation.
 Moreover, virtual particles are very short-lived.
 Thus, if we inhabit a virtual universe, the whole thing should be coming and going, with somewhat random properties each time it does so.

-JC Sanders, OP is a cradle Catholic, and somewhat of a traditionalist conservative.
-He is currently a physics Ph.D. candidate at the University of Texas, where he studies high-intensity laser-plasma interactions and Raman processes.
-He is a lay member of the Order of Preachers, with a three year commitment to the Order.
-He has been happily married since June of 2010.
-He has at times questioned – and more often still been questioned about – his Faith, but has never wandered far from the Church, nor from our Lord.
+JC is a cradle Catholic, and somewhat of a traditionalist conservative.
+He earned his Ph.D. in physics from the University of Texas at Austin in the summer of 2014.
+He is currently a tenure-track assistant professor of physics at a university in the deep south.
+He is a lay member of the Order of Preachers.
+JC has been happily married since June of 2010.
+He and his lovely wife have had two children born into their family, one daughter and one son; they hope to have a few more.
+He has at times questioned – and more often still been questioned about – his Faith, but he has never wandered far from the Church, nor from our Lord.
 “To whom else would I go?”
-His websites are Equus Nom Veritas and The Nicene Guys.